Ingombota: Kinanga

 Kinanga is a formerly working-class residential district located in the southwest section of Ingombota.
-The neighborhood consisted largely of informally built residential structures on a slope overlooking the Atlantic Ocean.
+Previously, the neighborhood consisted largely of informally built residential structures on a slope overlooking the Atlantic Ocean.
 In recent years many of these structures have been demolished and replaced by a parkway and the Agostinho Neto Memorial and park.
 The new National Assembly (Angola) campus overlooks the neighborhood.

 Patrice Lumumba

 Patrice Lumumba is a working-class residential district on the east side of Ingombota District.
 The neighborhood is set atop a hill overlooking Luanda Bay.
 A large public square dedicated to Patrice Lumumba is located at the intersection of Largo de Ambiente and R. Major Kanhangulo Avenue.
 Angola's Ministry of Interior is located in the neighborhood and is one of several new office buildings that were built in the neighborhood in the 2010s.
-Similar to other neighborhoods in Ingombota, in the 2010s many of the informal residential structures were cleared and replaced with higher end office towers, hotels and apartment buildings.
+Similar to other neighborhoods in Ingombota, in the 2010s many of the informal residential structures were cleared and replaced with higher-end office towers, hotels and apartment buildings.

 Transportation

 Ingombota is home to Luanda's Central Train Station which provides service to the Luanda Railway.
 The Port of Luanda is located in the eastern portion Ingombota along the Luanda Bay.
-Quatro de Fevereiro Airport is located 6 kilometers to the south of the district, though the new Angola International Airport is expected to replace the airport in 2023 and is located 40 kilometers to the southwest of Ingombota.
+Quatro de Fevereiro Airport is located 6 kilometers to the south of the district, though the new Angola International Airport replaced the airport in 2026 and is located 40 kilometers to the southwest of Ingombota.
 Construction of the Luanda Light Rail began in Ingombota in 2020.
-The neighborhood consists primarily of paved streets which host a range of vehicles, motorbikes, bicycles, public buses and informal vans.
+The neighborhood consists primarily of paved streets which host motorbikes, bicycles, public buses and informal vans.